Developing a saving habit is an important part of achieving financial security.

 Over time, small amounts can add up.
-While I'm not a huge fan of the Latte Factor mentality, I know that it works for some people.
-And it can work even better if you decide to invest the money, rather than just put it in a high yield savings account.
-(My buddy Todd at Financial Mentor has a Latte Factor Calculator that can help you figure out how to turn small amounts of money into better savings.
+While I'm not a huge fan of the Latte Factor mentality, I know it works for some people.
+And it can work even better if you decide to invest the money rather than just put it in a high-yield savings account.

-More important than the small amounts you are setting aside, though, is the fact that you are developing a good financial habit that can stand you in good stead later.
-Develop a savings habit, and you will stick to it later, and you will eventually start looking for other ways to save money.
+More important than the small amounts you are setting aside, though, is that you are developing a good financial habit that can stand you in good stead later.
+Develop a savings habit, and you will stick to it later and eventually start looking for other ways to save money.

 Even if you can only start with $5 or $10 a week, saving is a good habit to get into.
 However, you won't be able to build up a solid nest egg or emergency fund with that small amount.
-In order to achieve financial security, you will need to start looking for ways to increase the amount of money you save on a regular basis.
+To achieve financial security, you must start looking for ways to increase the money you save regularly.

 You can step up your savings goal in increments as well.
 Look for ways to add more to your savings over time.
 And don't just think about cutting your spending.
 It's also a good idea to look for ways to earn money.
-You can get a part-time job, or start a home business on the side.
-Don't just assume that the money for your savings goals has to come from penny pinching.
+You can get a part-time job or start a home business.
+Don't just assume that the money for your savings goals has to come from penny-pinching.
 Look for ways to earn more money — and put a portion of that money toward savings.

 Don't just stop with your small amounts of saving.
-Start saving what you can now, and then step up your efforts over time.
-This is a good habit to be in, and, over time, your efforts will add up.
+Start saving what you can now and increase your efforts over time.
+This is a good habit; your efforts will pay off over time.